zhahui/kasisto-server-api/setup.md

 #### Gotchas

+> - Transfers implement an "Intent Level Security" system that enables the
+>   Enterprise to require additional authorization.
+>     - Throw a `[450] One-Time Password is required` http response to require
+>       a OTP from the user
 > - Keep an eye on the enumeration for `status`
 >     - `status` **enumeration:** All lowercase. e.g. "posted", "pending",
 >       "cancelled", etc.